Placement Matters

 This whole process takes a fraction of a second and repeats continually as long as the antenna can power the sticker.

-This process is directional.
+Additionally. this process is directional.
 This means that the tag and reader must face each other.
-The more they face each other, the better the read.
+Therefore, the more they face each other, the better the read.

-Think of it like shining a flashlight at a mirror: your antenna is the flashlight, and the sticker is the mirror.
+Think of the placement like shining a flashlight at a mirror: your antenna is the flashlight, and the sticker is the mirror.
 You need the mirror to point in such a way that the light is reflected back at the reader.

 It may help to think of it as RF energy “bouncing” off the sticker. (although strictly speaking this is not exactly how it works.)
-If the energy bounced off the sticker, where would it go?
-Will most of it bounce back towards the reader, or will it simply bounce up into the sky?
+If the energy bounced off the sticker, then where would it go?
+Will most of it bounce back towards the reader?
+Or will it simply bounce up into the sky?

 The most intuitive way to remember this is to use the Rule of Thumb.